Get

 5. Be Consistent

 Consistency is vital when you’re potty training your Miniature Schnauzer.
-While keeping to a schedule is essential, choosing an appropriate place for your Miniature Schnauzer to the toilet and sticking to it is just as important.
-If you decide to allow your Miniature Schnauzer to use a puppy pad in the front room to potty one day, then decide you want them outside the next and keep changing your mind; your poor dog won’t know whether they’re coming or going!
-Consistency in training can speed up the process, and all family members should be aware of the feeding and toileting schedules you set for your pup.
+While keeping to a schedule is essential, choosing an appropriate place for your Miniature Schnauzer to use the bathroom and sticking to it is just as important.
+If you decide to allow your Miniature Schnauzer to use a puppy pad in the front room to potty one day, then decide you want them outside the next, and keep changing your mind, your poor dog won’t know whether they’re coming or going!
+Consistency in training can speed up the process and reduce accidents, and all family members should be aware of the feeding and toileting schedules you set for your pup.

 miniature_schnauzer_puppy_playing_grigorita_ko_shutterstock